PRINCIPLES OF COLLEGIAL GOVERNANCE

 recommendations or reactions to District Council shall be the Columbia College Council.

-The Columbia College President should rarely have to exercise his/her power of review or make final opposing decisions since this collegial decision-making process recognizes the variety of skills within the institution and is based upon mutual trust and respect.
 Any decision made by the Columbia College President that differs from the consensus should be communicated in writing with specific reasons to the members of the Columbia College Council.

 All constituent groups and individuals must recognize that outside bodies and agencies having jurisdiction over the YCCD and/or the college will, at times, set limits on the time available for action.
 At such times, every effort will be made to communicate with or through the Columbia College Council, but the ultimate responsibility for responding lies with administration and must be met.
 In such cases where time does not allow lengthy consideration, action taken will be communicated to the Columbia College Council.